• Call Today :469-854-1656 | Set Appointment/Register Now

 6. Have you had your thyroid, cortisol, insulin and sex hormones checked?

+Before you make changes to your stomach, make sure there are no hormonal imbalances that may be affecting your moods and your eating.
+If these remain in imbalance then this will sabotage your post-procedure recovery.
 Finally, if you have decided a procedure is the best option for weight loss- meet with your Gastric surgeon and ask about professional nutrition and emotional/behavioral support after surgery.
 Adjusting to post-procedure life can be mentally, emotionally, nutritionally challenging.
 Find Facebook and other Social Media groups of post-procedure patients for additional support.
 It is vital that you establish this before your procedure to ease the transition to your post-procedure life.